lxi-tools/lxi-tools/README.md

 Notes:
  * Feel free to add your instrument(s) to the list via GitHub pull request or simply create a GitHub issue reporting your instrument(s) and which features work.
- * Recent Rigol, like the DS1074Z+, may fail half-way through the LXI communication if the USB cable is plugged in.
-The error shown in English is "LAN unused, set it in RemoteIO" yet this is not possible (all options in the RemoteIO menu are disabled).
-In this case, try unplugging the USB cable from the back of the scope.
-LXI-based LAN functionality should then function correctly.

 ## 5. Documentation